Ghillie suit: History

 The Lovat Scouts, a Scottish Highland regiment formed by Simon Fraser, 14th Lord Lovat during the Second Boer War, is the first known military unit to use ghillie suits and in 1916 went on to become the British Army's first sniper unit.
 The Lovat Scouts were initially recruited from Scottish Highland estate workers, especially professional stalkers and gamekeepers.

-Similar sniper outfits in the Australian Army are nicknamed "yowie suit", named for their resemblance to the yowie, a mythical hominid similar to the yeti and bigfoot which is said to live in the Australian wilderness.
+Similar sniper outfits in the Australian Army are nicknamed yowie suit, named for their resemblance to the yowie, a mythical hominid similar to the yeti and bigfoot which is said to live in the Australian wilderness.

 Technical and safety considerations

 Although highly effective, conventional ghillie suits (made in fabric or 3D leafsuits) are impractical for many situations where camouflage is useful.
 They tend to be very heavy and hot.
 Even in moderate climates, the temperature inside the ghillie suit can reach over 50 °C. The burlap is also flammable, unless treated with fire retardant, so the wearer may be at increased risk from ignition sources such as smoke grenades or white phosphorus.
 Moreover, conventional ghillie suits and 3D leafsuits are made using fabric, so they retain water, and this dramatically increases weight.
-Conventional ghillie suits are not designed to camouflage in the IR spectrum, so they are highly detectable using night vision devices.
-Fabric strips, especially of coarse material like burlap, readily snag on thorns, twigs, and barb wire.
+Conventional ghillie suits are not designed to camouflage in the IR spectrum.
+Fabric strips, especially of coarse material like burlap, readily snag on thorns, twigs, and barbed wire.

 To enhance safety, the US Army Soldier Systems Center has developed an inherently fire-resistant, self extinguishing fabric to replace jute or burlap.
 This material was field tested in late 2007 at the Sniper School at Fort Benning and has been standard issue since June 2008.

-There are also increased risks associated with wearing a ghillie suit in cold environments, as ghillie suits absorb water and trap it against the body, in some cases resulting in hypothermia.
+Ghillie suits also have disadvantages in cold environments, as they can get soaked, risking hypothermia.

 Criminal use

-Civilians have, on rare occasions, purchased ghillie suits to commit crimes (other than unlawful hunting).
-Police arrested an Australian man after they found that he had assaulted women while wearing such a suit.
+Civilians have, on rare occasions, purchased ghillie suits to commit violent crimes (other than unlawful hunting).
+In 2017, an Australian man was arrested after having committed sexual assault while wearing a ghillie suit.

-In 2021, a man tried to cross state lines to South Australia from Victoria wearing some sort of ghillie suit and was arrested.
-Because of the COVID-19 pandemic, the government wanted people to go through checkpoints to pass through another region of Australia.